8 min read

 | ~3:00 PM | Cleaned up, committed, set up GitHub Actions |

-The entire project was pair-programmed with Claude (Opus 4.5) in Cursor.
+The whole project was pair-programmed with Claude (Opus 4.5) in Cursor.
 I described what I wanted, Claude suggested approaches, I ran the code and reported what happened, Claude adjusted.
 When I got frustrated with inline Python or JavaScript, I pushed back and Claude adapted.

-What made this possible
+What made this work

 The bottleneck wasn't writing code.
 It was understanding the problem well enough to ask the right questions.
 Claude handled the code.
 I handled the "what are we actually trying to do here" and "that didn't work, what's different about my setup."